Sonalisahu728/java-student-management-system/README.md

 # java-student-management-system

-Simple Student Management System using Java, JDBC and MySQL
+Simple Student Management System using Java, JDBC and MySQL.

 ## Technologies Used
 - Java